 3. President of SJU Students’ Union

-The Office of Student Experience Coordinator will serve as a secretary to the Residence Tribunal in a non-voting capacity.
+The Administrative Assistant in Student Affairs will serve as a secretary to the Residence Tribunal in a non-voting capacity.

 A student may request a sanction to be reviewed by the Residence Tribunal only once both Informal and Formal Appeals have been pursued and a decision communicated.
 The student must complete the Tribunal Review Form available at http://www.sju.ca/services/campus-services/residence/policies-procedures... and submit no later than the November 30 (Fall term), March 31 (Winter term) or July 31 (Spring term).

 A student requesting a Tribunal Review may only appeal on one of two grounds, which must be declared in their Tribunal Review Form: